Chip Baltimore

 Chip Baltimore is an American attorney and politician who served as a member of the Iowa House of Representatives from 2011 to 2019.

 Early life and education

 Baltimore was born in Oskaloosa, Iowa in 1966.
 He was raised on a farm with his two siblings.
 After graduating from Oskaloosa Senior High School in 1984, he earned a Bachelor of Business Administration degree in finance and economics from Iowa State University and a Juris Doctor from the University of Minnesota Law School.

 Career

 For most of his legal career he has practiced law in Boone, Iowa.
 Baltimore was first elected to the Iowa House of Representatives in 2010.

 Baltimore served on several committees in the Iowa House, including the Commerce and Ways and Means committees, as well as the Justice Systems Appropriations Budget Subcommittee.
 He formerly served as the chair of the House Judiciary Committee.
 Baltimore did not seek re-election in 2018 and left office in January 2019.

+In 2018, Baltimore pled guilty to operating a vehicle while intoxicated and possession of a dangerous weapon while under the influence.
+The plea was related to a traffic stop on January 19, 2018, in response to a report of a reckless driver.